Adhesive Capsulitis

 On examination, there may be a loss of arm swing and atrophy of the deltoid muscle.
 Generalised tenderness on palpation is common.

-The patient will have a limited range of motion, principally affecting external rotation and flexion of the shoulder (a full range of motion should prompt consideration of alternative differential diagnoses).
+The patient will have a limited range of motion, mainly affecting external rotation and sometimes flexion of the shoulder (a full range of motion should prompt consideration of alternative differential diagnoses).

 Differential Diagnosis